(Full time) 2021 start

 Photography studio

-Course content
+Course details

 In the following year, you’ll expand and enhance your skills as you work on a short film project and take further core modules in photography and cinema.
-You’ll also begin to specialise in topics that suit your interests, career plans and abilities, with optional modules that range from motion graphics to issues of genre in cinema and the role of technology in communication and the media.
+You’ll also begin to specialise in topics that suit your interests, career plans and abilities, with optional modules ranging from motion graphics to issues of genre in cinema and the role of technology in communication and the media.

 Have a look at final year projects produced by previous students on this course.